-Learn about suicidal ideation treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about suicidal ideation treatment at Belmont Behavioral Health System in Philadelphia, PA

 When an individual has recurring thoughts about ending his or her life, this is termed “suicidal ideation.”
 Individuals who are struggling with suicidal ideation may think about suicide in general terms, or they may go so far as to develop detailed plans about when, how, and where they may end their lives.
 Suicidal ideation is not a mental health diagnosis, but it is often a symptom of a mental health disorder, such as a depressive disorder, an anxiety disorder, posttraumatic stress disorder, bipolar disorder, or schizophrenia.

 No matter what has caused suicidal ideation, this is a problem that must be treated quickly and effectively.
 Comprehensive counseling and treatment can help lift these distressing feelings and help each individual uncover the underlying issues and causes that may have led to suicidal ideation.
-With a dedicated treatment team like ours at Belmont Behavioral Hospital, a suicidal ideations treatment center in Philadelphia, individuals may begin to overcome these devastating issues and begin building a brighter future.
+With a dedicated treatment team like ours at Belmont Behavioral Health System, a suicidal ideation treatment center in Philadelphia, individuals may begin to overcome these devastating issues and begin building a brighter future.